The Posters For Spike Lee’s ’Da 5 Bloods’ Are Evocative Works Of Art

 — Spike Lee (@SpikeLeeJoint) June 4, 2020

 “Now Our Fight Is For Social Justice Plus Too Many Issues To List At This Moment In Time And Space.
 DA 5 BLOODS Streams On Netflix In Da Year Of Our Lawd 2020 June 12th.
 YA-DI?
 SHO-NUFF.
-And Dat’s Da ‘BLACK LIVES MATTER,’TRUTH,RUTH,” director Spike Lee tweeted on Thursday, while showcasing the stunning new poster for his Netflix film, Da 5 Bloods.
+And Dat’s Da ‘BLACK LIVES MATTER,’TRUTH,RUTH,” director Spike Lee tweeted, while showcasing the stunning new poster for his Netflix film, Da 5 Bloods.
 It shows a black clenched fist, a symbol of black power and solidarity, under a Vietnam War helmet with “Our Fight Is Not in Vietnam” hovering above.
-It’s stunning, and it’s not the only great Da 5 Bloods poster we’ve seen.
-(I can’t find the artist or artists behind the posters, but if it’s you, I don’t care how much you’re getting paid, it’s not enough.)
+It’s stunning, and it’s not the only great Da 5 Bloods poster from Gravillis Inc. we’ve seen.

 If only they could be seen in movie theaters across the country.
 Alas.
 Da 5 Bloods, which stars Chadwick Boseman, Delroy Lindo, Clarke Peters, Norm Lewis, Isiah Whitlock Jr., Jonathan Majors, and Paul Walter Hauser, premieres on Netflix on June 12.